 A lot of folks make the mistake of sanding to either too fine of a grit or not fine enough before applying stain.
 Too fine and the wood won’t be able to accept the stain.
 Too rough and the wood will be very dark almost to the point of being black.

-So what the right grit?
-Generally speaking for woods like oak and pine I don’t like to go any finer than 120-grit or any rougher than 100-grit.
+So, what’s the right grit?
+Generally speaking, for woods like oak and pine, I don’t like to go any finer than 120-grit or any rougher than 100-grit.
 Stay close to that range and the wood should look great.

 My Secret for Smooth Staining